How much does NetSuite cost per month?

 This is where pricing gets genuinely complicated.
 Beyond the base platform, NetSuite offers dozens of add-on modules for specialized functionality.
 Some are essential; others are nice-to-haves you can add later.

-Financial modules like Advanced Financials ($500-1,500/month) add multi-book accounting, revenue recognition, and advanced allocations.
+Advanced Financials (~$500-1,000/month) adds multi-book accounting, revenue recognition, and advanced allocations.
 If you're a simple single-entity company, you probably don't need these.
 If you're managing multiple subsidiaries or have complex revenue recognition requirements (like SaaS companies with ASC 606), they're likely essential.

 One way to save: industry suites bundle relevant modules at a discount.
 NetSuite offers pre-packaged combinations for wholesale distribution, manufacturing, software/SaaS, and professional services.
 If your needs align with one of these bundles, you'll typically pay less than licensing modules separately.